-Investment properties are measured initially at cost and subsequently at fair value, based on the amount at which the asset could be exchanged between knowledgeable parties at arms-length.
-Properties are not depreciated but are re-valued annually according to market conditions at the year-end.
+Investment properties are measured initially at cost and subsequently at fair value, being the price that would be received to sell such an asset in an orderly transaction between market participants at the measurement date.
+As a non-financial asset, investment properties are measured at highest and best use.
+Properties are not depreciated but are revalued annually according to market conditions at the year-end.
 Gains and losses on revaluation are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposal.

-Rentals received in relation to investment properties are credited to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
+Rentals received in relation to investment properties are credited to the Financing and Investment Income the Comprehensive Income and Expenditure line in the Comprehensite and Investment Income and Expendited to the Financing and Investment properties are credited to the Financing and Investment Income and Expenditure Statement.